RELATED SITES

 At-Home Photography Gear

-Given the overall quality and affordability of DSLRs as of 2011, just about anyone can get a good DSLR, and quite frankly, ANY current or recent DSLR will provide excellent digital photos.
+Given the overall quality and affordability of DSLRs as of 2011, ANY current or recent DSLR will provide excellent digital photos.
 I went from the original Canon EOS Digital Rebel for both home and work, then got a Canon 30D when I wanted a dedicated personal camera, and for Christmas 2009, I upgraded to a Canon 7D, which is what I currently use for everything personal, as well as for office portrait sessions.

 My second favorite lens, for similar reasons, is the Canon 17-55mm f/2.8 zoom telephoto.
 This is a great lens for indoors when shooting the family — especially for when people are pretty close and you don’t want to accidentally cut off their heads.